-In this article, you’ll learn how to configure SQL Azure hybrid benefits to an Azure VMware Solution private cloud by configuring a placement policy.
-The placement policy defines the hosts that are running SQL as well as the virtual machines on that host.
+In this article, you’ll learn how to configure Azure Hybrid Benefit for SQL Server in an Azure VMware Solution private cloud by configuring a placement policy.
+The placement policy defines the hosts that are running SQL Server as well as the virtual machines on that host.

-It is important to note that SQL benefits are applied at the host level.
+It is important to note that SQL Server benefits are applied at the host level.

-For example, if each host in Azure VMware Solution has 36 cores and you signal that two hosts run SQL, then SQL Azure hybrid benefit will apply to 72 cores irrespective of the number of SQL or other virtual machines on that host.
+For example, if each host in Azure VMware Solution has 36 cores and you intend to have 2 hosts run SQL Server then the Azure Hybrid Benefit will apply to 72 cores, regardless of the number of SQL Server instances or other virtual machines are on that host.

 Configure host-VM placement policy

 From your Azure VMware Solution private cloud, select Azure hybrid benefit, then Create host-VM placement policy.